jnraine/cuddlefish/README.md

 ### Block-based methods

 These are the easiest way to work with Cuddlefish.
-You pass these methods a block; which shard the queries inside the block use will vary based on the arguments.
+You pass these methods a block; which shard the queries inside the block use varies based on the arguments.

 ```ruby
 # Restricts all ActiveRecord queries inside the block to shards with both